United Nations, United States, and Gaza

 from January 19 to March 18, 2025 mostly followed the plan of U.N.
 Resolution

-hostages were exchanged for 1,900 prisoners when Israel stopped most of the
+live hostages were exchanged for 1,900 prisoners when Israel stopped most of

-slaughter and part of the starvation.
-Now the more difficult questions are how the
+the slaughter and part of the starvation.
+The more difficult questions are how

-people in Gaza and Palestine should choose where to live,
+the people in Gaza and Palestine should choose where to

-what jobs they want, who should lead them, and how to enjoy life like the
+live, what jobs they want, who should lead them, and how to enjoy life like

-rest of us do.
-The 2 million people of Gaza are trapped and cannot even move within
+the rest of us do.
+The 2 million people of Gaza are trapped and cannot even

-Palestine to the other half of their country on the west bank of the Jordan
+move within Palestine to the other half of their country on the west bank of

 Previous generations of Israelis and Palestinians both had

-700,000 Palestinians were deported from their homes in Israel to make room for a
+about 700,000 Palestinians were deported from their homes in Israel to make

-Jewish state as approved by the U.N.
-In 1983, the Wall Street Journal announced
+room for a Jewish state as approved by the U.N.
+In 1983, the Wall Street

 all Palestinians from Gaza and 2) build a fancy resort there instead.
 More